Review

 Having grown in length by 61mm, the new Kodiaq is very roomy – in fact it’s slightly roomier than before, with a larger boot and more headroom for those in the third row.

-Five and seven seat configurations are offered.
+The PHEV is offered in a five-seat configurations, while the rest of the range can be specified with seven seats.
 In the five-seater version, luggage space has grown by 75 litres to 910 litres with the second row in use and 2,105 litres with it folded down.

 The seven-seater now holds 340 litres behind the third row of seats, 70 more than before.
 The PHEV has a 745-litre boot capacity due to the battery being located under the floor.
 But that’s still massive.